corpbob/OpenShiftHowToGuides/push_docker_image_private_registry_run_image.md

-# How to push your own docker images to OpenShift internal registry
+# How to run your very own docker image in OpenShift without pushing to Docker Hub.

+In order to run your own Docker image, you need to push the image to OpenShift internal Docker registry.

 ## Assumption:
 ### There is a user called openshift-dev with the following credentials: